 Are dental implants worth getting at 65+?

 Absolutely — implants are the closest thing to natural teeth and can last a lifetime with proper care.
-Age alone is not a contraindication for implants.
+They prevent bone loss, improve chewing function, and support neighboring teeth.
+Age alone is not a contraindication for implants; your dentist will assess bone density and overall health.

 Can I use a Medicare Advantage flex card for dental implants?

 Some flex cards can be used for dental expenses at in-network providers.
-However, the allowance (typically $50–$500/quarter) is rarely enough to cover a significant portion of implant costs.
+However, because implants are expensive, the flex card allowance (typically $50–$500/quarter) is rarely enough to cover a significant portion.
+It's most useful for copays and smaller dental expenses alongside your main dental benefit.

 What's the average cost of a dental implant in 2026?

-A single dental implant typically costs between $3,000 and $6,000, depending on location and whether bone grafting is needed.
+A single dental implant (post, abutment, and crown) typically costs between $3,000 and $6,000 in the U.S., depending on location, the dentist's fees, and whether bone grafting is needed.
+Bone grafting, if required, can add $500–$3,000 to the total cost.

 What if my Medicare Advantage plan denies implant coverage?

 You have the right to appeal.
-Request a written denial and ask your dentist to provide medical necessity documentation.
-Many appeals are successful with proper documentation.
+Request a written denial letter and ask your dentist to provide documentation of medical necessity.
+You can file a Level 1 appeal directly with your plan, and if denied again, escalate to an Independent Review Entity.
+Many appeals are successful when proper documentation is provided.